StevenHuynhh/Project1QMEspresso/README.md

-*QuineMcCluskey and Espresso implementation using C for EEE 4334 Fall 2024*
+*QuineMcCluskey and Espresso implementation using Java for EEE 4334 Fall 2024*

-For QuineMcCluskey:
+To use this QuineMcCluskey implementation:
 Use the following command:
 "java -cp .
 QuineMcCluskey input.pla" where input.pla should be your PLA file for inputs.

 Output files will be exported through output.pla in a minimum boolean expression with the number of minimized terms being stated in both the terminal and the PLA file.

-For ESPRESSO: